 How will historic assets be protected?

-We value and want to preserve the city’s historical landmarks, which is why we’re conducting a historic resources analysis as part of our design and environmental review processes.
-We’ll have more details to share soon.
+We value and want to preserve the City’s historical landmarks, which is why we’re conducting a historic resources analysis as part of our design and environmental review processes.

 How will community benefits be addressed?